arberg/DragonManiaLegendsImageAnalyzer/README.md

 # DragonManiaLegendsImageAnalyzer
-Bash scripts for analysing images from Dragon Mania Legends of for collection statistics about enchanment elements
+Bash scripts for analysing images from Dragon Mania Legends of for collection statistics about enchantment elements.
+It analyses screenshots of enchantment reward chests, and collects data about how many of each element type was seen (fire, wind, earth etc).
+It does not collect information about the quality of the elements (fair, good, extraordinary, etc).
+In the spreadsheet data has been manually collected for rare and special chests.

 It is implemented with bash scripts and uses to do the image work.
 The bash-scripts have been used on cygwin, but should work on unix bash.